KUSUMAJOGARAO/KUSUMAJOGARAO/README.md

 ### Hey, I'm Kusuma! 👋

-Currently pursuing my BTech degree, I'm deeply passionate about coding and technology.
+Recently completed my BTech degree, I'm deeply passionate about coding and technology.
 ### A Glimpse into My World:📝

 * 🌱 Currently learning and growing every day.
-* 👯 Studying BTech and fervently diving into coding.
+* 👯 Studied BTech and fervently diving into coding.
-* 🚀 I'm working on projects to strengthen my skills in Python and web development using the MERN stack.
+* 🚀 Completed projects in Python and web development using the MERN stack, and continuously learning more.
 * ⭐ My goal is to become proficient in these technologies and build exciting applications.
 * 👀 I'm interested to learn new technologies and expanding my horizons.
+* 🎯 Interested in roles such as Web Developer, Frontend Developer, Full Stack Developer, and Campus Ambassador.